TIPIERREZ/Testrepos/README.md

 # Testrepos
 ## Editing the file
-I am doign my first steps on Github.
+I am doing my first steps on Github.
 I like it!